CampusLives/CampusLive/README.md

 * [Creation]
    * [Allow user to create new posts by presenting user with input fields and allowing them to attach media.]
 * [Settings]
-   * [Gives user the ability to tune preferences and profile setting associated with their account as username and email]
+   * [Gives user the ability to tune preferences and profile setting associated with their account such as username and email]

 ### 3. Navigation